 COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS Explain the authority of a security officer to question people.
 Explain the relationship between a security officer and the owner of the property.
 Describe the relationship between a security officer and the owner of the property.
-Describe how a security officer should handle violations on the property.18.
-State the role of the security officer and persons attempting to enter the property.19.
+Describe how a security officer should handle violations on the property.
+State the role of the security officer and persons attempting to enter the property.
 Describe other duties a security officer might perform.
-20. Describe the basis for a security officer to make arrest decisions.
-21. Discuss the difference between an inspection and a search.
-22. Describe the role of the security officer in inspecting an employee.
-23. State the actions of the security officer if the employee refuses to cooperate with the inspection.
-24. Describe the difference between the power to arrest by: a. a private person b. a security guard 25.
-Explain the difference between a criminal and civil liability.
-26. Describe the acts of a security officer that could lead to criminal liability.
-27. State the responsibility of an employer for the security officer's actions.
-28. Describe legal and other factors to consider before making an arrest.
-29. Describe the differences between the following categories of arrestable offenses: a. infractions b. misdemeanors c. felonies 30.
-Describe common misdemeanors.
-31. Describe common felonies.
-32. Describe the legal powers of arrest according to California Penal Code Sections 834 and 837.
-33. State the person who has the authority to decide if a suspect is guilty.
-34. Describe the information in a statement that puts a suspect under arrest.
-35. Explain the use of reasonable force in detaining a suspect.
-36. Compare the difference between reasonable force and excessive force.
+Describe the basis for a security officer to make arrest decisions.
+Discuss the difference between an inspection and a search.
+Describe the role of the security officer in inspecting an employee.
+State the actions of the security officer if the employee refuses to cooperate with the inspection.
+Describe the difference between the power to arrest by: a private person a security guard Explain the difference between a criminal and civil liability.
+Describe the acts of a security officer that could lead to criminal liability.
+State the responsibility of an employer for the security officer's actions.
+Describe legal and other factors to consider before making an arrest.
+Describe the differences between the following categories of arrestable offenses: infractions misdemeanors felonies Describe common felonies.
+Describe to eligal powers of arrest according to California Penal Code Sections 834 and 837.
+State the person who has the authority to decide if a suspect under arrest.
+Explain the use of reasonable force in detaining a suspect.
+Compare the difference between reasonable force and excessive STANDARDS force.
 37. Describe guilt by association.
 38. Describe the guideline for touching or searching a suspect.
 39. Describe the guidelines for 'frisk' searching a suspect.
 40. State search procedures involving weapons or stolen items.
 41. Explain the Merchant's Privilege Rule.
-42. Explain detaining and searching a suspect under the Merchant's 42.
-Explain detaining and searching a suspect under the Merchant's Privilege Rule.43.
+42. Explain detaining and searching a suspect under the Merchant's Privilege Rule.43.
 Describe the duties of the security officer after an arrest.